amj311/react-user-table-demo/README.md

 <img src="capture.png" />

-The express server loads 7,000 user records from randomuser.me and parses them for quick and consitent access.
+The express server loads 7,000 user records from randomuser.me and parses them for quick and repeated access, as if they were stored in a local database.
 The saved data is exposed through an API that allows the following actions:

 - Get one page of the user data with only a subset of fields.
 - Get the entire record for one user by providing the user's ID.